-DALLAS (FWAA) For their outstanding
+DALLAS (FWAA) For their outstanding individual

-their respective positions, Alabama offensive tackle Jonah Williams
+positions, Alabama offensive tackle Jonah Williams

 and Miami (Fla.) defensive tackle Gerald Willis III

-have earned Outland Trophy National Player of the Month honors
+have earned Outland Trophy National Player of the Month

-Infectious Diseases (NFID).
+Foundation for Infectious Diseases (NFID).

-Outland Trophy, presented by the National Foundation for
+Outland Trophy, presented by the National Foundation for Infectious

-to increase awareness about flu prevention.
+about flu prevention.
 This is the first season the FWAA has selected

 national players of the month.